devtbi/vscode-cppinsights/README.md

 </p>

 The extension can utilize a compilation database/compile commands for easy use in existing environments.
 You can specify a directory containing the compilation database, aka the  build directory, with `vscode-cppinsights.buildDirectory`.
-If a workspace for the active file is available and `vscode-cppinsights.buildDirectoryPrioritizeCMake` is set, the `cmake.buildDirecotry` is used to determine the build direcotry.
+If the active file is part of a workspace, and `vscode-cppinsights.buildDirectoryPrioritizeCMake` is set, the `cmake.buildDirecotry` is used to determine the build direcotry.

 ## Requirements